d2l-ai/d8/image_classification/dataset.md

         return MXDataset(self)

     @classmethod
-    def from_folders(cls, datapath: str, folders: Union[str, Sequence[str]]) -> 'Dataset':
+    def from_folders(cls, data_path: str, folders: Union[str, Sequence[str]]) -> 'Dataset':
         """Create a dataset when images from the same class are stored in the same folder.

-        :param datapath: Either a URL or a local path.
+        :param data_path: Either a URL or a local path.
 For the former, data will be downloaded automatically.
         :param folders: The folders containing all example images.
         :return: The created dataset.
         """